About the Amps dashboard¶

 The number of tables in a database

-The length of time it takes to build the database
+The length of time it takes to run the database

 Calculating extended transactions attributes